sunenilausen/railsMDB/README.md

 * 1-2 hours on file upload

 ## Future Work
-Alternative to button check in controller for less tight coupling from view to the controller
+* Alternative to button check in controller for less tight coupling from view to the controller
+* Prettier UI